Statistics: Introduction

-Statistics is a mathematical body of science that pertains to the collection, analysis, interpretation or explanation, and presentation of data, or as a branch of mathematics.
 Some consider statistics to be a distinct mathematical science rather than a branch of mathematics.
-While many scientific investigations make use of data, statistics is concerned with the use of data in the context of uncertainty and decision making in the face of uncertainty.
+While many scientific investigations make use of data, statistics is generally concerned with the use of data in the context of uncertainty and decision-making in the face of uncertainty.
+Statistics is indexed at 62, a subclass of probability theory and stochastic processes, in the Mathematics Subject Classification.
+Mathematical statistics is covered in the range 276-280 of subclass QA (science > mathematics) in the Library of Congress Classification.